badgerman/twigtechnology.com/_posts/2013-05-15-btsync-on-android.markdown

 is transferred to the phone.

-In my setup, I have a Desktop PC that is (almost) always on, a Laptop that doesn't have Dropbox installed, and an Android phone runnign the Dropbox app.
+In my setup, I have a Desktop PC that is (almost) always on, a Laptop that doesn't have Dropbox installed, and an Android phone running the Dropbox app.
 This is what is going on:
 {% img left /images/btsyncdb.png 594 514 %}